The Designery®

 Training & Support

-The Designery provides a focused 41-hour training curriculum designed to prepare three staff members for launch.
-The program includes on-site launch support for operational readiness, with on-site assistance provided for an additional fee and travel and living expenses borne by the franchisee.
+The Designery provides a focused 41-hour training curriculum designed to prepare three managerial staff members for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee.

 Franchisee Stability

 The Designery earns a Good Stability Score.
-Three-year turnover of 4.00% sits below the typical Home & Commercial Services franchise (around 6%), placing the franchise toward the lower-turnover half among its 94 peers.
-Out of 1 total exit, terminations dominated with 1, alongside no non-renewals, no franchisor buybacks, and no ceased operations.
+Its three-year turnover of 4.00% sits below the typical Home & Commercial Services franchise (around 6.7%).
+Out of only 1 total exit across the two reported years, that single exit was a franchisor-initiated termination, with no other exit types reported.

-The dominance of terminations suggests franchisor-initiated exits, indicating either operators struggled with the model or that the franchisor enforces standards aggressively.
-This is built on a compact track record (roughly 25 franchisees averaged across three years); continued retention as the system grows would solidify the picture.
-Ask the franchisor for concrete examples of how underperforming units were remediated, what support was provided, and how long recovery typically took.
-For prospective franchisees, review franchisee support quality and termination triggers in Item 17.
+The dominance of terminations, even from a very small number, suggests either the operator struggled with the model or the franchisee and franchisor had a disagreement.
+This is built on a compact track record (roughly 12 franchisees averaged across the two years); continued retention as the system grows would solidify the picture.
+For prospective franchisees, the picture so far is uniformly clean: every franchisee who came in stayed in.

 How Much Does It Cost to Open a The Designery Franchise?